fog/fog/lib/fog/rackspace/docs/cloud_servers.md

 ## Reboot

-To preform a soft reboot:
+To perform a soft reboot:

 	server.reboot

-To preform a hard reboot:
+To perform a hard reboot:

 	server.reboot 'HARD'